 1. Department Membership Defined.

-A faculty person is a member of the department responsible for her or his tenure, promotion and review, regardless of the faculty member’s FTE load within the department.
+A faculty person is a member of the department responsible for their tenure, promotion and review, regardless of the faculty member’s FTE load within the department.

 Department Voting Eligibility

-Department members are eligible to vote in appropriate department decision and elections if they are tenure or non-tenure track faculty who receive a full salary or a pro-rated portion of a full salary.
+Department members are eligible to vote in appropriate department decision and elections if they are tenure track or special appointment non-tenure track faculty who receive a full salary or a pro-rated portion of a full salary.
 Tenured faculty in phased retirement may also vote in department meetings.

-Department Chair
+Department Chair Departments are led by department chairs as proscribed in this section and Section 3.5.
+A department may only be led by a department chair selected in the manner proscribed in this section and Section 3.5.

 Eligibility to Serve as Chair

-Normally, any tenured member of a department is eligible to serve as Department Chair.
+Any tenured member of a the Faculty is eligible to serve as Department Chair.
+Non-tenure-track faculty members in a “special” appointment (renewable and ongoing)

+are also eligible to serve as chair.
+Under exceptional circumstances, a probationary tenure track member may serve as an Acting Chair.
+For purposes of voting in a department, any faculty member elected as chair of a department shall be considered a voting member of that department.

 Selection Process for Chair

-A Department Chair will be selected by written secret majority vote of the eligible members of the department, and subject to the approval of the President and Dean of the College.
+A Department Chair will be selected by written secret majority vote of the eligible members of the department, and subject to the approval of the President and Chief Academic Officer.
 The Chair will be selected during the fall term preceding the academic year when the position will be open.
-The Chair will serve a three-year term and, under normal circumstances, will be limited to two consecutive three-year terms.
+The Chair appointment will normally begin at the start of the contract year.
+Chairs will normally be expected to serve no more thatn two consecutive three-year terms.
+In some circumstances and when supported by the academic dean and the Chief Academic Officer, a department may be granted permission to search for an external chair at senior rank.
+In such circumstances, it is expected that the chair will serve two consecutive three-year terms.

 Vacancy of Chair